fIux-dev/froyo/README.md

 * A black screen is shown for a bit when the application first starts.
 This is due to font loading taking a while.
 * Bookmarked series cannot be downloaded yet.
 A workaround is to bookmark each work in the series individually.
+* Currently it is not possible to cancel loading bookmarks, series, user works, user bookmarks, generic URL pages until the individual works are loaded.
+A workaround is to restart the application.
 * Closing the application while requests are ongoing can take a while to respond.
 * Ctrl+C through the command-line will not terminate the application cleanly.
 This may cause issues with the log file not being written completely, etc.